gitrgoliveira/vault-eda-delivery/README.md

 - **Agentless Secret Rotation**: Automate secret rotation triggered by Vault events without requiring agents.
 - **Real-time Event Streaming**: Connect directly to Vault's `/v1/sys/events/subscribe` endpoint using WebSocket for immediate event processing.
+- **Server-side Event Filtering**: Filter events at the Vault server using go-bexpr boolean expressions to reduce bandwidth and processing overhead.
 - **Dynamic Configuration**: Use environment variables for `VAULT_ADDR` and `VAULT_TOKEN` to easily switch between different Vault environments.
 - **Broad Event Support**: Support events from KV v1, KV v2, and Database secrets engines.
 - **Automated Development Workflow**: Use the provided Makefile to quickly set up, run, and test the entire environment.